Post Disclaimer

 - Suicidal ideation can be linked to trauma, identity conflict, depression, or anxiety.

-What to Look For:
+β What to Look For

 - "I can't do this anymore."

-- “What’s the point of being alive?”
+- "I'm done." / "What's the point of being alive?"

-- Writing suicide notes, giving away items, risky behaviors.
+- Writing suicide notes, giving away items.

-- Changes in eating, sleeping, or substance use.
+- Changes in eating or sleeping patterns.

 - "Have you been thinking about dying or ending your life?"